trentm/molybdenum/docs/api.md

       "ref": $ref
     }

-At a minimum, only the "repository" key is required, though the other fields will be used if given.
+At a minimum, only the "repository" key is required.

 #### example request